Missouri Medical Marijuana Is Legal. What Happens Next?

 Medical marijuana and Missouri delays

 Growing cannabis takes time, we’ve already established that.
 But the process of growing reefer only accounts for maybe 10-20 weeks.
 The remainder of the delays stem from Missouri lawmakers as they work with residents, advocates and businesses to create legislation and rules that the industry must follow.
-Medical marijuana, grown in any state, be it Ohio, Missouri, Maryland, California or North Dakota, must conform to a strict set of guidelines in order to secure a product that is not only potent for a medical marijuana patient, but also safe to use, free of unwanted pesticides, bacteria or dangerous plant growth regulators (often used on black market weed to make the buds fuller).
+Medical marijuana, grown in any state, be it Ohio, Missouri, Maryland, or California, must conform to a strict set of guidelines in order to secure a product that is not only potent for a medical marijuana patient, but also safe to use, free of unwanted pesticides, bacteria or dangerous plant growth regulators (often used on black market weed to make the buds fuller).

 If you’re a cancer patient, for example, and your body is fighting to survive — you will not want any harmful chemicals entering your body while you battle your illness.
 Having potent, safe medical cannabis to use is key to helping a patient cope with, treat or recover from their ailment.
 The cannabis must be tested for purity and for structure.
 If a patient requires a high CBD strain, that strain will need to be grown, cultivated, dried and tested to ensure it is, in fact, high in CBD.

 Rules and Regulations

 Establishing rules and regulations takes months, and dozens of committee meetings and public forums, in order to complete.
 If you’ve ever watched the show Parks and Recreation, for example, you may have a rudimentary understanding of how slow governments can work.
 And once you factor that many government organizations, including the Missouri Board of Pharmacy and the Missouri Chamber of Commerce and Industry, are likely a bit concerned with controlling and monitoring cannabis effectively, the delays begin to make a little more sense.